Foster Care Fortnight 2022: Celebrating Our Fostering Community

 The 9th – 22nd of May is Foster Care Fortnight.
 Foster Care Fortnight is The Fostering Network’s annual campaign to raise awareness about fostering and its ability to transform lives.

-With this theme in mind, we’re taking time this Foster Carer Fortnight to reflect on some of the brilliant stories and experiences from our community at Compass Fostering.
+With this in mind, we’re taking time this Foster Carer Fortnight to reflect on some of the brilliant stories and experiences from our community at Compass Fostering.